not-a-dogOK/hack-assembler/README.md

 # API
 input: program get file via user input
-1) First pass on the on the file, removimng labels and genrating "nolabel.asm"
+1) First pass on the on the file, removing labels and generating "Nolable.asm"
-2) Second pass on the line, reads "nolabel.asm" and write binary code into “output.hack”
+2) Second pass on the line, reads "Nolable.asm" and write binary code into “output.hack”
  <br /> output: “output.hack” 16 bit binary code for the hack computer, ready to run